Robert Hichens (sailor): Aboard RMS Titanic

 Hichens gained notoriety after the disaster because of his conduct in Lifeboat No. 6, of which he was in command.
 Passengers accused him of refusing to go back to rescue people from the water after the ship sank, that he called the people in the water "stiffs", and that he constantly criticised those at the oars while he was manning the rudder.
 Hichens was later to testify at the United States Senate inquiry that he had never used the words "stiffs" and that he had other words to describe bodies.
 He would also testify to have been given direct orders by second mate Charles Lightoller and Captain Edward Smith to row to where a light could be seen (a steamer they thought) on the port bow, drop off the passengers and return.
 Later, it was alleged that he complained that the lifeboat was going to drift for days before any rescue came.
-At least two Lifeboat No. 6 passengers publicly accused Hichens of being drunk: Major Arthur Godfrey Peuchen and Mrs Lucian Philip Smith.
+At least two Lifeboat No. 6 passengers publicly accused Hichens of being drunk: Major Arthur Peuchen and Mrs Lucian Philip Smith.

 When the came to rescue Titanics survivors, he said that the ship was not there to rescue them, but to pick up the bodies of the dead.
 By this time, the other people in the lifeboat had lost patience with Hichens.
-Although Hichens protested, Denver millionaire Margaret "Molly" Brown told the others to start rowing to keep warm.
+Although Hichens protested, first class passenger Margaret Brown told the others to start rowing to keep warm.
 After a last attempt by Hichens to keep control of the lifeboat, Brown threatened to throw him overboard.
-These events would later end up being depicted in the Broadway musical and film, The Unsinkable Molly Brown.
 During the US inquiry into the disaster, Hichens denied the accounts by the passengers and crew in Lifeboat No. 6.
 He had been initially concerned about the suction from the Titanic and later by the fact that being a mile away from the wreck, with no compass and in complete darkness, they had no way of returning to the stricken vessel.

 Later life

+Hichens served with the Royal Naval Volunteer Reserve during the First World War.
+He returned to the Merchant service, spending most of the 1920s travelling to China and Hong Kong.

-Hichens served with the Army Service Corps during the First World War; by 1919, he was third officer on a small ship named Magpie.
-Then Hichens moved to Devon, sometime in the 1920s, where he purchased a motorboat from a man named Harry Henley and operated a boat charter.
-In 1931, his wife and children left him and moved to Southampton.
+Hichens moved his family to Torquay, Devon, sometime in the 1920s.
+In 1930, he purchased a motorboat from a man named Harry Henley and operated a boat charter.
 Over the next two years, Hichens traveled the country looking for work, and it is believed that he took to heavy drinking.
-In 1933, Hichens was jailed for attempting to murder Henley and was released in 1937.
+In 1933, Hichens was jailed for attempting to murder Henley, blaming him for his troubles, and was released in 1937.